In This Series:

 When you married, you also became part of another family with its own set of expectations.
 You need to recognize and respect those—within limits.

 What are those limits?
-Here are three things that “honoring” your in-laws does not
+Here are three things that “honoring” your in-laws does not mean:

 - It doesn’t require that you submerge all your own feelings, desires, preferences, and needs in the service of “doing things their way.”